simonmichael/hledger/doc/DECISIONS.md

 ## 2026

-### Release hledger 2.0 this year, with two main themes: lots and AI
+### Release hledger 2.0 this year, with two main themes: lots and AI-assisted development

 hledger 2 will explore ethical AI-assisted development, and will leverage that to ship automated lots and gains tracking.